 The identifier (logo) of Official Statistics of Finland is placed on publication covers in the place where the publisher normally gives the series code.

-It is recommended that the image file described in these guidelines (page 4) be used for the identifier.
+It is recommended that the image file described in these guidelines (page 7) is used for the identifier.
 If use of the image file does not suit the graphic design of publications, the manner in which the OSF identifier is to be shown in them can be separately agreed with the Advisory Board of Official Statistics of Finland.

 The logo is in three languages regardless of the languages used in the publication.